.avif)

 I have a 90% guess, that your SEM opportunity is higher than your budget.

 This is usually the case with most E-Commerce marketers.
-December 2016 E-Marketer study shows that the biggest objective for digital marketers is the increase in revenue and the biggest obstacle is obtaining the adequate budget to achieve the objective.
+This 2026 E-Marketer study shows that the biggest objective for digital marketers is less waste.
+ROI expectations are high, so spend is moving toward channels that provide quick returns.

 When the PPC budget is limited, you have to prioritize it.
+Allocate your budget across multiple platforms, including Microsoft Ads, Google Ads, and others, based on performance insights to maximize your ecommerce paid search results.
 Here is how:

 Le Hamburger has $50,000/month to spend on a new channel.
 Here is how to allocate it based on the analysis above: